slothsoft/example-javascript-website/README.md

 For creating tests I used [QUnit](https://qunitjs.com/) because it looked simple.
 As with everything here there are a bunch of options around.
 I've personally worked with [jasmine](https://jasmine.github.io/) and [mocha](https://mochajs.org/) as well.

-Using QUnit the tests for the legendary algorithmô look like this:
+Using QUnit the tests for the legendary algorithm‚Ñ¢ look like this:

 ```js
 QUnit.module("calculatePrice()", function() {